Cost Seg Smart Research & Editorial Process

 - Compliance review.
 Disclosure language, "tax advice vs. educational content" boundaries, and §168(k) / §469(i) / §481(a) edge-case wording all sign off before content goes live.

-For paid customer reports, an additional engineering review step is performed by a named, licensed engineer under a signed engagement letter.
-That engineer's name appears on the report cover page.
+For paid customer reports, an additional internal technical review & QC step is performed before delivery.
+For larger engagements where a customer's CPA requires a named, credentialed engineer on the cover, we bring in named credentialed engineering partners per engagement under a signed engagement letter, and that partner's name appears on the report cover page.
 Website content is reviewed against the same source materials but is not signed by an individual.

 What we check against